Cookie Jar (short story)

-"Cookie Jar" is a short story by Stephen King, first published in the spring 2016 issue of the Virginia Quarterly Review.
+"Cookie Jar" is a short story by Stephen King, first published in the Virginia Quarterly Review in March 2016.

 Plot summary

 13-year-old Dale Alderson is interviewing his 90-year-old great-grandfather, Barrett "Rhett" Alderson, for a school assignment.
 After telling Dale about radio programs he listened to before the advent of television, Rhett – suspecting that he only has months to live – decides to tell Dale a story he has never told anyone before.

 In 1927, when Rhett is aged two, his mother Moira leaves the home she shared with her husband and their three sons, moving into a cottage on the other side of their town.
 Moira, who has bipolar disorder, mysteriously claims that this is necessary to protect her family.
 Rhett and his older brother Jack regularly visit Moira in her cottage, where she entertains them, including feeding them cookies from a large blue ceramic cookie jar that is always full.

 Over time, Moira's behavior becomes increasingly erratic.
 She begins drawing an elaborate map on a wall of her cottage which she claims depicts "Lalanka", a country in another world populated by "entities": creatures that want to come to Earth to devour it.
 Moira tells Jack and Rhett stories about Lalanka, including a war between "Red Henry" and "Black John" in which Black John sets Lalanka's "Long Forest" on fire, and the existence of "Gobbits": monstrous creatures capable of producing a white mist, "forza", that kills small animals.
 Later, Rhett comes to believe that the stories were a distraction from the thing Moira truly feared: the blue cookie jar.

-The visits continue until 1938, when Moria commits suicide.
-The boys are each permitted to take one item as a memento, with Rhett taking the cookie jar.
+The visits continue until 1938, when Moira commits suicide.
+The boys are each permitted to take one item from her cottage as a memento, with Rhett taking the cookie jar.
 Rhett and Jack begin eating cookies every night to remember their mother, realizing after several days that the jar is inexplicably still full of fresh cookies.
 On one occasion, Rhett begins trying to empty the cookie jar, but gives up when it begins to refill; while replacing cookies in the jar, he notices that his watch stops when inside the jar.